DVA-Project-Sp22/dva-project/README.md

 ### Running the website locally

 There are a few prerequisites to getting the frontend running locally.
 You must have Node version >= `16.13.0` installed (or at least an LTS version).
 You will also need to create a `.env` file in the `/site` folder - this file houses all Spotify and AWS API Gateway credentials.
 If you decide to use a custom API backend, then ignore any references to `DVA_API_ENDPOINT` and `DVA_API_KEY` as those are specific to this project instance.

+### EXECUTION

+Once you have the code running on your local computer, you can run a demo:

+- You will be first presented with a list of 10 randomly generated songs.
+- Click on “Dislike” buttons to choose songs that you don’t want.
+- Click on “Generate Playlist”.
+The application will then generate a list of 10 songs based on our algorithm.
+- You can explore the recommendations using the dropdown.
+This allows you to browse each recommended song and see how its attributes compare to the whole playlist’s as well as the disliked songs’.

 ## Additional site notes